qutip/qutip/doc/guide/guide-floquet.rst

 >>> args = {'w': omega}
 >>> H = [H0, [H1, 'sin(w * t)']]

-The :math:`t=0` floquet modes corresponding to the Hamiltonian :eq:`eq_driven_qubit` can then be calculated using the :func:`qutip.floquet_modes` function, which returns list containing the Floquet modes and the quasienergies
+The :math:`t=0` floquet modes corresponding to the Hamiltonian :eq:`eq_driven_qubit` can then be calculated using the :func:`qutip.floquet_modes` function, which returns lists containing the Floquet modes and the quasienergies

 >>> T = 2*pi / omega
 >>> f_modes, f_energies = floquet_modes(H, T, args)